 As required by the EUA, post-authorization observational studies using real-world data are needed in order to assess the association between Pfizer-BioNTech COVID-19 vaccine and pre-determined safety events of interest (including deaths, hospitalizations, and severe COVID-19) among individuals administered the vaccine in both the population at large and in populations of interest (e.g., immunocompromised individuals, elderly, and those with specific comorbidities).
 Post-authorization safety evaluations are important for identifying rare, serious safety events of interest in larger populations that may not have been detected during clinical trials (either due to sample size or selected study populations), and ensure a favorable benefit-risk ratio post-trial.
-Pfizer in collaboration with the US Veterans Health Administration (VHA) and Analysis Group herein propose post-EUA active safety surveillance of safety events of interest based on the Priority List of Adverse Events of Special Interest from the Brighton Collaboration's Safety Platform for Emergency vACcines (SPEAC) Project, the FDA and the Centers for Disease Control and Prevention's (CDC) Advisory Committee on Immunization Practices (ACIP) enhanced safety monitoring recommendation.
-This safety surveillance study will identify and evaluate rapid, near realtime potential safety signals associated with the Pfizer-BioNTech COVID-19 vaccine in the large-scale VHA electronic medical record (EMR) database.
+Pfizer in collaboration with the US Veterans Health Administration (VHA) of the Department of Veterans Affairs (VA) and Analysis Group herein propose post-EUA active safety surveillance of safety events of interest based primarily on the Priority List of Adverse Events of Special Interest from the Brighton Collaboration's Safety Platform for Emergency vACcines (SPEAC) Project and from the preliminary list of safety events of interest presented at the September 22, 2020, meeting of Centers for Disease Control and Prevention's (CDC's) Advisory Committee on Immunization Practices (ACIP) on the enhanced safety monitoring of COVID-19 vaccines.^{8,9} This safety surveillance study will identify and evaluate rapid, near real-time potential safety signals associated with the Pfizer-BioNTech COVID-19 vaccine in the large-scale VHA electronic medical record (EMR) database.
 The observed rates of safety event of interest will be compared to expected rates derived from self-controls and active comparators.
 Part of the methodologies used in this study are constructed based on approaches previously used by the Post-Licensure Rapid Immunization Safety Monitoring (PRISM) program for the H1N1 vaccine.
-This non-interventional study is designated as a Post-Authorization Safety Study (PASS) commitment to the US FDA and is a Category 3 commitment in the EU Risk Management Plan.
+10 This non-interventional study is designated as a Post-Authorization Safety Study (PASS) commitment to the US FDA and is a Category 3 commitment in the EU Risk Management Plan.